What is Patient Flow?

 - Take action to improve patient flow when goals are not achieved

 - Communicate with behavioral health providers to strengthen the coordination of care.

 Today the healthcare environment notices that enhanced and efficient patient flow is critical in achieving value-based health.
-Optimizing patient flow is critical for healthcare facilities for two main reasons - patient safety and quality of care.
+Optimizing patient flow is essential for healthcare facilities for two main reasons - patient safety and quality of care.
 Improving your patient flow is also a way to increase revenue and patient satisfaction.

-With technology, hospital leaders are able to generate the statistics administrators desire in real-time.
-CHT can improve your healthcare facility's cost, productivity and inspection success with their many medical gas services.
+With technology, hospital leaders can generate the statistics administrators desire in real-time.
+CHT can improve your healthcare facility's cost, productivity, and inspection success with their many medical gas services.